Japanese Public Key Infrastructure (JPKI)

 - Benefits to the public

-- You can easily follow the procedure by using the Mynaportal.
+- You can go through the procedure easily by using Mynaportal.

 Please refer to the following for guidance on the consent procedure.
-In addition, the text data of the email sample will be distributed at the time of disclosure of the specifications.
+Text data of the email sample will be distributed when the specifications are disclosed.

 Contact Information